art-logics-hw/wiringlist-easyeda/README.md

 **Wiring List** feature is only available in schematic editor.
 It is not available for PCB editor or any other kind of viewer instances.

+* Open a schematics
+* select two connecters wired each other
-Open a schematics, click `ART Logics > Generate Wiring List` on the menu bar.
+* click `ART Logics > Generate Wiring List` on the menu bar.

-(Did you see any result?)

 ## ChangeLog